New York

 New York: State of the State

-As outlined in Governor Kathy Hochul’s 2022 State of the State Address, New York State has embarked on an ambitious plan to strengthen the workforce and grow the economy by broadening Registered Apprenticeship through the expansion of programs in high demand fields, increasing funding for Registered Apprenticeship programs at SUNY and CUNY, extending the Empire State Apprenticeship Tax Credit, incentivizing employers to hire disadvantaged youth, and increasing the number of underrepresented groups such as women and minorities in all apprenticeships throughout the State.
+NYS RA continues to embark on an ambitious plan to strengthen the workforce and grow the economy by broadening RA through the expansion of programs in high demand fields.
+One example being the Community College Pilot Program which includes two State University of New York (SUNY) and one City University of New York (CUNY) Community College to sponsor a Group RA in industries such as Human Services, Information Technology (IT), Healthcare and Education.
+Additionally, NYS continues the Empire State Apprenticeship Tax Credit Program, first offered in 2018, which incentives employers to hire disadvantaged youth, and increasing the number of underrepresented groups such as women and minorities in all apprenticeships throughout the State

 Menu